-Morris is the firm’s founding partner, with more than 26 years of experience in all aspects of immigration and nationality law, including permanent residence, temporary work permission, among others.
+Morris is the firm’s founding partner, with 40 years of experience in all aspects of immigration and nationality law, including permanent residence, temporary work permission, among others.
 He has assisted companies nationwide to avoid or lessen employer sanctions through his review of their immigration compliance procedures.
 He has served as an expert on immigration law in U.S. District Court and in bar ethics proceedings.
 He has published professional articles and spoken to many groups about aspects of immigration law.

 To reach Morris, call (202) 728-0820, ext.
 202, or use our online inquiry form.

 - Representative Clients: Smithsonian Institution; Center for Strategic and International Studies; Department of Family Services, Fairfax County, VA; Leidos Biomedical Research (formerly SAIC-Frederick); Gallaudet University; American Capital, Ltd; Kurt Weiss Greenhouses; Compusearch Corp.; ABAS-USA; Euroconsultants, Inc.

 - Trial and appellate attorney at the U.S. Department of Justice, handling immigration-related cases in federal courts throughout the United States for the Immigration Service, State Department and Labor Department

 - Attorney in a number of published, precedent-setting immigration law cases before federal courts and the Board of Immigration Appeals